pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 +++

-### Non-Parametric BART Propensity Model is mis-specified
+### Non-Parametric BART Propensity Model is Mis-specified

 The flexibility of the BART model fit is poorly calibrated to recover the average treatment effect.
 Let's evaluate the weighted outcome distributions under the robust inverse propensity weights estimate.